 The Ned / Te Hau

 Last Modified: 17-5-2021 12:57

 By: Christopher Cookson

-The Ned or Te Hau is a 909m peak to the south of Blenheim with areas of significant indigenous dryland vegetation.
+The Ned or Te Hau is a 909m peak to the south of Blenheim within the Wither Hills Ecological District with areas of significant indigenous dryland vegetation.
 The mountain is located on private property within Tempello Station and is the closest significant mountain to Blenheim.
+The Taylor Valley, the source of the Taylor River, runs north east from the mountain, and the mountain itself can clearly be seen from Blenheim.
 Although The Ned not normally accessible to the public, an open day, Tramp The Ned is run as a fundraiser for Fairhall School.
 The land owners have committed to preserving and protecting the natural heritage of the area through the Tempello Bio-diversity Project.

-The origins of the name 'The Ned' are uncertain, however the Māori name 'Ka Para Te Hau' (The long gaze of Te Hau) celebrates the Rangitāne ancestor, Te Hau, the grandfather of Kupe.
+The origins of the name 'The Ned' are uncertain, however several mountains including Altimarlock and Blairich in the area were named by a Scotsman, McCrae, who was an active explorer of the interior of Marlborough, and a 'ned' is a Scots term for a hooligan or loutish youth, so it's possible McCrae may have been the source of the name.
+The Māori name 'Ka Para Te Hau' (The long gaze of Te Hau) celebrates the Rangitāne ancestor, Te Hau, the grandfather of Kupe.
 The mountain itself is said to represent the reclining nose of Te Hau as he surveys the surrounding landscape.
-The Māori name is quite apt, as from the summit, it is possible to see much of south Marlborough including the Awatere Valley, south to Cape Campbell, and to the north much of the Wairau plain and valley.
+The Māori name is quite apt, as from the summit, it is possible to see much of south Marlborough including the Awatere Valley, south to Kapara Te Hau (The sunken gardens of Te Hau), or Lake Grassmere, Cape Campbell, and to the north much of the Wairau plain and valley.